What do you want to know about VCTs?

 We've brought together two alternatives to VCTs to give you a flavour of the differences.

 VCT vs EIS

 An Enterprise Investment Scheme fund or EIS fund for short, is a managed investment vehicle that raises cash from individuals and institutions for the purpose of investing in a portfolio of EIS eligible ventures.
 EIS funds offer generous tax breaks including relief of 30% the amount invested off your tax bill.
-SyndicateRoom's passive fund, Fund Twenty8, is one such example.
-It is sector agnostic and offers a diversified portfolio of 28 investments in order to manage the risk of investing in early-stage equities.
+SyndicateRoom's Access EIS is one such example.
+The fund co-invests with some of the UK's best-performing startup investors and offers a diversified portfolio of 50+ investments in order to manage the risk of investing in early-stage equities.

 A Seed Enterprise Investment Scheme fund, or SEIS fund for short, is a managed investment vehicle that raises cash from individuals and institutions for the purpose of investing in a portfolio of SEIS-eligible ventures.
 SEIS funds offer generous tax breaks including relief of 50% of the amount invested off your tax bill.